durangoretro/web/docs/hardware/irq.md

 In order to _shorten the IRQ pulse_, the value of `R26` (nominally **100 K**) and/or `C8` (**68 pF**) should be _reduced_ -- usually the former is preferred, as a second resistor _in parallel_ with `R26` will do.
 _Note that the use of a 74HC**T**132 for `U8` (instead of the recommended **HC**) will effectively **stretch** the pulse to about **twice** its length_.

+### Short interrupt pulses

+On the other hand, this is more likely to cause problems.
+Unlike the _NMI_, the 6502 samples the **IRQ** line _after_ the end of every instruction;
+some opocodes may take **up to 7 clock cycles or ~4.6 µs** -- anything _shorter_ during the execution of such instructions might be **missed**.
+_Surprisingly, the current **Hardware test** code runs pretty short opcodes, thus being quite tolerant about this_.

+As mentioned, losing interrupts frequently might have the effect of **impairing (or completely _disabling_) the keyboard/gamepad response**, besides any timing alterations.
+Once again, the EhBASIC code above (if you're able to type it!) will check this for sure.

+Similarly, the _opposite_ remedies are suitable in this case: _augmenting_ the value of `R26` and/or `C8` (you may place another capacitor
+_in parallel_ for that matter).